On the moment distance of Poisson processes

 \subsection{Outline and results of the paper}

-We consider the event distance to the power $a$ between two i.i.d.
-Poisson processes with arrival rate $\lambda$ and respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.
-We give a closed form formula for the moments distance $\E{|X_{k+r}-Y_k|^a}, $ for any integer $k\ge 1, r\ge 0,$ when $a$ is natural number as the combination of the Pochhammer polynomials (see Theorem \ref{thm:mainclosedbe} and Theorem \ref{thm:mainclosedbeolul}).
+We consider the expected difference of the arrival times to the power $a$ between two i.i.d. and independent Poisson processes with arrival rate $\lambda>0$ and respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.
+We give a closed form formula $\E{|X_{k+r}-Y_k|^a}, $ for any integer $k\ge 1, r\ge 0,$ when $a$ is positive integer number as the combination of the Pochhammer polynomials (see Theorem \ref{thm:mainclosedbe} and Theorem \ref{thm:mainclosedbeolul}).